 Mounting, accessing and copying files from a failed hard drive to a working disk is possible with Target Disk Mode facility.

-However, if the drive appears to be unmounted or unrecognized on the healthier Mac system, then you might have to consider running Stellar Data Recovery Professional for Mac; tool to recover files from the unmounted hard drive.
+However, if the drive appears to be unmounted or unrecognized on the working Mac system, then you might have to consider running a D-I-Y software for performing data recovery on an unmounted external drive.

 Transforming the failing Macintosh start-up drive to an external hard drive for recovering inaccessible files could possibly be an alternative solution of the Target Disk Mode.

 Note: The conversion of Macintosh HD to an external hard drive is also useful for recovering its data via a Mac data recovery software.
 If you are unable to transfer the files from the converted drive and want to try data recovery then read about Mac drive recovery in detail.

 But how should you make an external drive out of an internal Mac HDD?